podium-lib/client/README.md

 An options object containing configuration.
 The following values can be provided:

- * `retries` - {Number} - How many times the client should retry to settle a version number conflict before terminating.
-See section "[on retrying](#on-retrying)" for more information.
+*   `retries` - {Number} - The number of times the client should retry to settle a version number conflict before terminating.
+See the section "[on retrying](#on-retrying)" for more information.
 Default: 4
- * `timeout` - {Number} - Default value, in milliseconds, for how long a request should wait before connection is terminated.
+*   `timeout` - {Number} - Default value, in milliseconds, for how long a request should wait before the connection is terminated.
 Default: 1000
 *   `maxAge` - {Number} - Default value, in milliseconds, for how long manifests should be cached.
 Default: Infinity
 *   `agent` - {HTTPAgent} - Default HTTP Agent used for all requests.
- * `logger` - {Object} - A logger which conform to a log4j interface.
-See the doc for the internal [abstract logger](https://www.npmjs.com/package/abslog) for more information.
+*   `logger` - {Object} - A logger which conforms to the log4j interface.
+See the docs for [abslog](https://www.npmjs.com/package/abslog) for more information.

 ## API

-The Client instance have the following API:
+The Client instance has the following API:

 ### .register(options)

-Registers a podlet.
+Registers a component.

 Example: